• NGC 6218 or Messier 12, a globular in Ophiuchus

 • Resolution: 1.052 arcsec/pixel

-• Stacking: twenty 300 second frames using Pixinsight
+• Stacking: sixty-seven 300 second frames using Pixinsight